ibm-cloud-docs/power-iaas/manual-PER-mig.md

    5. Click **Cloud connections** in the left navigation panel.
 If the **Cloud connections** option does not appear, your workspace is already PER-enabled.
 If no connections are listed or your Direct Link is not shown here, your Direct Link might be manually configured.

 2. The Direct Link details page does not display the message "This Direct Link is read-only".

-   To verify this, complete the following steps:
+To verify, complete the following steps:

    1. Log in to the [IBM Cloud console](https://cloud.ibm.com){: external}.